-The authors then share a detailed example of how Cleveland Clinic used a congruence model to address a performance gap — i.e., increasing the cath lab’s ability to perform elective cardiac catheterizations for inpatients within 24 hours of a request.
-The steps taken enabled a rise in the number of completed same-day or next-day cases from 71.1 percent to 80.9 percent, which resulted in more same-day discharges and related cost efficiencies.
+The authors then share a detailed example of how Cleveland Clinic used a congruence model to address a performance gap — i.e., how to increase the cath lab’s ability to perform elective cardiac catheterizations for inpatients within 24 hours of a request.
+The steps taken led to a rise in the number of completed same-day or next-day cases from 71.1 percent to 80.9 percent, which resulted in more same-day discharges and related cost efficiencies.

 Nine proposed efficiency metrics

 The paper’s centerpiece is the authors’ proposal for standardized metrics of cath lab efficiency, which are laid out and defined as follows:

 - Case volume: Number of cases in a specified time period

 - Room utilization: Ratio of the number of hours each cath lab room is staffed to the number of hours the room is utilized

 - Percentage of days at full capacity: Proportion of days the whole lab is at full operating capacity

 - Percentage of on-time starts: Proportion of times the patient and physician arrive on time for the first case of the day in a given lab room

 - Turnaround time: Time between exit of the prior patient and arrival of the next patient in a lab room